bradfrost/style-guide-guide/components/headers-and-footers/horizontal-header.md

 - className: js-nav-dropdown-trigger
   modifier: yes
   javascript: yes
   description: Add to the `c-global-nav__link` element for any global-navigation item that has a subnavigation menu.
-Agora's JavaScript library uses this class to help hide/display the subnavigation menu on click.
+Style Guide Guide's JavaScript library uses this class to help hide/display the subnavigation menu on click.
 This class is required if you include a subnavigation menu for the item.
 - className: c-global-nav__icon
   description: Apply to the optional `c-icon` [icon](../icons-and-media/icons.html) to include inside `c-global-nav__link` for any global-navigation item with subnavigation.
 Use this to display a down-arrow icon (the `#icon-caret-down` icon variation) to indicate that a dropdown menu is available.
 See the [icon component](../icons-and-media/icons.html) for complete details.
 - className: c-global-nav__sublist